Night-fury0/arch-linux-setup/README.md

 `other-guides` contains commands/instructions for various other setups

-`display-setup.sh` contains code to setup status bar and other display settings, to be included in end of file .xinitrc
+`display-setup.sh` contains code to setup status bar and other display settings, to be exeucted on execution of startx command.

 `shell-codes/` contains some commands for different purposes like screenshots, viewing webcam etc.